Table of contents

 Christina Noble Children’s Foundation

-Something we often like to seek out when in a different country are local orphanages.
-While in Vietnam, I came across a foundation set up by an Irish lady many years ago, to help children that were destined to live on the streets.
+While on our trip to Vietnam I came across a foundation set up by an Irish lady many years ago, to help children that were destined to live on the streets.

 The other area of the foundation works with babies and children suffering physical growth delays or other deformities.
 The incredible program run here is done so in conjunction with training Irish physiotherapists which means these children have access to treatments that they could never have dreamt of before.

 My visit to this orphanage was certainly a difficult one due to the confronting realities of what these little people have been dealt.
 Having said that, it was also one of my most cherished memories from the entire trip as I had the opportunity to interact with the children and spend the afternoon watching the amazing volunteers go about their daily activities.

 After being granted access i was anxious not knowing what i would be walking into or what may lie ahead.
 However at the same time excited to lend a hand or just to put a smile on someone’s face.

 Please follow the link to the Christina Noble Children’s Foundation to find out more CNCF.

 Don’t miss a thing and sign up to our newsletter below